How to try a preventive – Top Questions and Answers

-Preventive medications do not cause addiction (opioids do).
+Preventive medications do not cause addiction (opioids and cannabinoids do).
 If they work, you will want to continue them, but it is not a question of addiction.
 A diabetic is not addicted to insulin!
 If the medication is effective, it is continued for at least a year before reducing the dose.
 Never stop medications abruptly, this could trigger intense migraine attacks.

 Now do you want to see your options?
 Have a look at our Preventive Table!